nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW.md

    6. Click on `Launch Instance`
 3. Once the instance is up and running, select the instance and click on `Connect`.
 Then, connect using `EC2 Instance Connect`:
       ![EC2-instance-connect](../images/ec2-instance-connect.png)
-4. Once connected, simply copy and paste the following set of commands (provide the `AWS Access Key ID` and `AWS Secret Access Key` when prompted):
+4. Once connected, simply copy and paste the following set of commands:
    ```
    sudo yum install git -y
    sudo yum install docker